Airtel Africa names Olusegun Ogunsanya as next MD & CEO

-New Delhi, April 29 (IANS) Airtel Africa plc has announced Olusegun Ogunsanya as its next MD and CEO.
+New Delhi: Airtel Africa plc has announced Olusegun Ogunsanya as its next MD and CEO.

 Ogunsanya who is currently the Managing Director and CEO of the company's Nigeria operations will succeed Raghunath Mandava, as the next MD and CEO of Airtel Africa with effect from October 1, 2021.